Apetala 2: Structure and Biological Content of AP2

 Through recent studies, Apetala 2 is found to have a major role in hormone regulation, specific in flowers and plants, such as the AGAMOUS.
 The study that determined this, done by Ogawa, was created to clarify the relationship between Apetala 2 and AtEBP in gene expression.
 The results showed that over-expression of AtEBP caused upregulation of AP2 expression in leaves which suggested that the N-terminal region is not required to produce AP2-like phenotypes.
 AP2 also makes up another compound called ANT, which is composed of two AP2 domains homologous with the DNA binding domain of ethylene response element binding proteins.
 Another study by Maes, T. titled Petunia Ap2-like genes and their role in flower and seed development, discovered three AP2-like proteins from petunia and by studying their expression patterns in situ hybridization: PhAP2A, PhAP2B, and PhAP2C.
 PhAP2A was found to have extremely similar functions of AP2 in A. thaliana and has an almost exact gene sequence.
 PhAP2B and PhAP2C encode for AP2-like proteins that belong to a different subgroup of the AP2 family of transcription factors and exhibit very different expression patterns during flower development compared to PhAP2A.

 Associations of AP2 with Chemical Compounds

 Apetala 2 mutations cause changes in the ratio of hexose to sucrose during seed development, opening the possibility that AP2 may control seed mass through its effects on sugar metabolism.
 As a protein, it regulates the amount of sugars in the system and is involved in transportation, shaping, and signaling.
-Another study showed that analyzed the functionality of DBF1 in abiotic stress responses and found that Arabidopsis plants over-expressing DBF1 were more tolerant to osmotic stress than control plants.
+Another study analyzed the functionality of DBF1 in abiotic stress responses and found that Arabidopsis plants over-expressing DBF1 were more tolerant to osmotic stress than control plants.
 DBF1 is the binding factor that is found in the helping Apetala 2 carry out transcription factors.